alokaice/alok-demo/README.md

 # alok-demo
-This is my first Git
+This is my first Git hub